rectangle-run/vortex/README.md

 ## License

-This project is open source to everybody except fascists.
+This project is open source.
 See the [LICENSE](LICENSE) file for details.